mysocketio/mysocketctl/binaries/README.md

-Warning: binary versions not actively updated, and this is not actively maintained.
+Warning: binary versions are not actively updated, and this is not actively maintained.
+This is a one off snapshot of [version 0.13](https://pypi.org/project/mysocketctl/0.13/)

 To download:
 ```